c3lang/c3docs-old/docs/errorhandling.md

 // We can also just execute of success:
 File*! file2 = openFile("bar.txt");

-// Only true if there is no error. if (try file2)
+// Only true if there is an expected result. if (try file2)
 {
     // Inside here file2 is a regular File*
 }
 ```

-A function, method or macro call with one or more parameters will only execute if the failable has no error.
-This makes error returns composable.
+A function, method or macro call with one or more parameters will only execute if the optional result has the *expected result*.
+This makes optional result returns composable.

 ```
 fn int! fooMayError() { ... }